OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 ## Exercise 1: Create your add-in project
 You’ll begin this tutorial by using the Yo Office Yeoman generator, which will automatically populate the files you need for your project.

-1. In your command line interface, create a scaffold of your project.
+1. In your command line interface, create a scaffold of your project (by default, this should be in your `C:\Users\LabUser` folder):

     ```bash
     yo office